NateveLang/NateveDocs/index.rst

 Step 0: Learn the basics
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We recommend read this README.md file.
+We recommend read the README.md file.

 Step 1: Installation
 ^^^^^^^^^^^^^^^^^^^^